postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 **TLS version** | Postman supports TLS version 1.2 and higher, which [may not be supported if you are using an older browser or operating system](https://support.postman.com/hc/en-us/articles/360041392573-Deprecating-TLS-1-0-and-TLS-1-1).
 **Postman errors** | It is possible that Postman might be making invalid requests to your API server.
 You can confirm this by checking your server logs, if available.
 If you believe this is happening, get in touch with the Postman team on the [GitHub issue tracker](https://github.com/postmanlabs/postman-app-support/issues).

-## Debugging and logs
+## Debugging in the console

-You can use the [Postman console](#using-the-console) to help debug your requests when an API isn't behaving as you expect.
+You can use the Postman console to help debug your requests when an API isn't behaving as you expect.
+Keeping the console open while you work will increase the visibility of your network calls and log messages while debugging.

-### Using the console
+The Postman console logs the following information:

+* The primary request that was sent, including all underlying request headers, variable values, and redirects
+* The proxy configuration and certificates used for the request
+* Network information such as IP addresses, ciphers, and protocols used
+* Log statements and asynchronous requests from test or pre-request scripts
+* The raw response sent by the server before it is processed by Postman

+> Monitor results are logged to a separate console.
+For more information on how to view logs from a monitor run, see [Viewing monitor results](/docs/monitoring-your-api/viewing-monitor-results/#console-log).

 Every request sent by Postman is logged in the console, so you can view the detail of what happened when you sent a request.
 The message will include an overview of the issue and a link to the Console, where you can access detailed info about the request.